 Neurologic Physical Therapy Residency Program

-The mission of the UNC School of Medicine Department of Allied Health Sciences and UNC Hospitals Rehabilitation Services residency programs is to provide a superior, comprehensive specialist training and mentorship to licensed clinicians to meet the health and wellness needs of the people of North Carolina and beyond.
+The mission of the UNC School of Medicine Department of Health Sciences and UNC Hospitals Rehabilitation Services residency programs is to provide a superior, comprehensive specialist training and mentorship to licensed clinicians to meet the health and wellness needs of the people of North Carolina and beyond.
 For the UNC Neurologic Physical Therapy residency, this mission is applied to physical therapists and their work with patients with neurologic conditions.

 Residency Program Philosophy